cjsauer18/Apps/README.md

   https://cjsauer18.github.io/showcase/

 Sudoku Solver - Python
 - Program optimizes a brute force sudoku solving algorithm.
-A formatted file is inputted, and the algorithm produces a file with a solution, as well as several metrics pertaining to the backtracking efficiency of the algorithm for that specific puzzle.
-Program is modularized into two components, with room for a creator program to be implemented with use of the core file.
+A formatted file is inputted and the algorithm produces a file with a solution as well as several metrics pertaining to the algorithm's backtracking efficiency for the specific puzzle.
+Program is modularized into two components with room for a creator program to be implemented with use of the core file.

 GuitarTuner - ReactJS/CSS/HTML
   - Application displays individual notes per guitar string that allow for tuning with the ability to have interchangeable notes.